-When Ali Pashë (1740-1822) was young, his father, Veli, who was a minor local bey [governor] in Tepelenë, ensured that he received a good education.
-However, Veli was betrayed by some of his associates and died in poverty when Ali was only 14 years old.
-In order, to restore the family’s political and material fortunes, Ali’s mother Khamco formed a group of brigands who operated in the mountains.
-Ali joined the group and quickly rose to a leadership position among them.
-They carried out raids and ambushes on caravans passing through the gorges of Tepelenë and amassed wealth and power.
+Ali Pashë (1740-1822) was born into a family of local importance.
+His father, Veli, a minor governor [bey] in Tepelenë, ensured that he received a good education.
+However, Veli was betrayed by some of his associates and died in poverty when Ali was only fourteen.
+In response, his mother, Khamco, formed a band of brigands operating in the surrounding mountains.
+Ali joined this group and quickly rose to a leadership position, carrying out raids on caravans passing through the gorges of Tepelenë and gradually building wealth, influence, and a reputation for both cunning and brutality.

 The sun had sunk behind vast Tomerit,